 What to Expect in the First Year of Alcohol Recovery

-Depression is very common during the first few weeks of treatment.
-As the body weans itself off of alcohol, the brain is also forced to adjust; prolonged alcohol use alters the level of neurotransmitters in the brain, making the patient more prone to depression or anxiety.
+Depression is ubiquitous during the first few weeks of treatment.
+As the body weans itself off of alcohol, the brain is also forced to adjust; prolonged alcohol use alters the brain’s level of neurotransmitters, making the patient more prone to depression or anxiety.
 As the brain recovers over time, most people find that depression improves as well.